strongyuan/learngit-new/readme.txt

-Git is a version controll.
+Git is a distributed version controll.
 Git is free software.